Orange County

 Headwaters Project

-Orange County Headwaters Project or OCHP began in 2003 when a group of landowners in Washington and Corinth, Vermont became interested in permanently conserving their land through the use of conservation easements.
-The board, entirely made up of local landowners, has developed the following goals:
+Orange County Headwaters Project (OCHP) began in 2003 when a group of landowners in Washington and Corinth, Vermont became interested in permanently conserving their land through the use of conservation easements.
+It is a 501(c)3 and the Board has developed the following goals:

 2. Support sustainable forestry, watershed protection, and other conservation goals.